ezEngine/docs/docs/runtime/configuration/startup.md

 ## Startup System Concept

 The concept of the startup system is simple.
 For every 'thing' in the engine you write code how to initialize it and shut it down again.
 'Things' in the startup system are referred to as **subsystems**.
-You then define what other subsystem you depend on, so that your startup code should run after the startup code for your dependency, and your shutdown code should run before your dependencies are shut down.
+You then define what other subsystems you depend on, so that your startup code should run after your dependencies, and your shutdown code should run before your dependencies.

 All of this is then (automatically) given to the startup system, and when it comes time to fully boot up the engine, that system sorts all subsystems by their dependencies and executes them in the right order.
 Conversely, it executes all shutdown code in the reverse order.